Mühldorf (Oberbay) station: Infrastructure

-The platforms are fully accessible.
+The platforms have been barrier-free since 2013.
 All platforms are equipped with digital train destination indicators.
 The station building is open to the public and it contains a ticket office, a kiosk and a waiting room.

 The following table provides an overview of the length, height and usage of platforms:

 Lines

 The station is located in the centre of the so-called “Mühldorf line star” (Liniensterns Mühldorf), this is operated by one of the regional networks of Deutsche Bahn, the SüdostBayernBahn.
 The adjoining lines are operated with class 218 locomotives hauling double-deck or refurbished Silberling carriages or with class 628 railcars locomotives.
 Specifically, the lines are as follows: